Sylius/Sylius/docs/bundles/SyliusFixturesBundle/commands.rst

 Listing fixtures
 ----------------

-To list all available suites and fixtures, use ``sylius:fixtures:list`` command.
+To list all available suites and fixtures, use the ``sylius:fixtures:list`` command.

 .. code-block:: bash